Kaivalya2704/Lead_Scoring_Case_Study/README.md

 # Lead_Scoring_Case_Study

-The repository consits of 4 files necessary for the case study.
-These are :
+The main goal behind building the case study:

+Have built a logistic regression model to assign a lead score between 0 and 100 to each of the leads which can be used by the company to target potential leads.
+A higher score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted

+Tables of Content:

-Python file consisting for the case study
+•	Python file consisting for the case study

-Assignment Subjective Questions [word file]
+•	Assignment Subjective Questions [word file]

-PowerPoint Presentation
+•	PowerPoint Presentation

-Summary[word file]
+•	Summary [word file]

-**To get the overview of the case study :
-**

-_First : take a look at the python file and understand the logistic regression mode

-Second : The powerpoint presentation and the summary will give you a brief description of the case study

-Third : The assignment subjective questions are answered looking at the python file/outcomes from the model_
+Case study done by:

+1)	Akshita Gupta
+2)	Kaivalya Kulkarni
+3)	Ashish Yadav